 Step 4 - Obtain a Performance License for God’s Masterpiece.

 Follow these simple steps to obtain your license:

-• Go to the Performance Package page and pay the one-time “conditional use fee” of $299, for the Performance Package.
+• Go to the Performance Package page and pay the one-time “conditional use fee” for the Performance Package.

-• Once the signed Performance Royalty Statement and the Performance License Agreement are received, you will receive your Performance License and your Performance Package in the mail.
+• Once the signed Performance License Agreement is received, you will receive your Performance License and your Performance Package in the mail.